paulsm/jaffle_shop/README.md

 ## Testing dbt project: `bake_shop`

-`bakee_shop` is a fictional ecommerce store.
+`bake_shop` is a fictional ecommerce store.
 This dbt project transforms raw data from an app database into a customers and orders model ready for analytics.

 ### What is this repo?
 What this repo _is_:
-- A self-contained playground dbt project, useful for testing out scripts, and communicating some of the core dbt concepts.
+- A self-contained playground dbt project, useful for testing out scripts, and communicating some of the core dbt concepts to demonstrate how to use dbt with WANdisco LiveData Hub.

 What this repo _is not_:
 - A tutorial — check out the [Getting Started Tutorial](https://docs.getdbt.com/tutorial/setting-up) for that.
 Notably, this repo contains some anti-patterns to make it self-contained, namely the use of seeds instead of sources.